internetcharles/reading-notes/read-08.md

 - A relational database represents a collection of related (two-dimensional) tables.
 Each of the tables are similar to an Excel spreadsheet, with a fixed number of named columns (the attributes or properties of the table) and any number of rows of data.
 - To retrieve data from a SQL database, we need to write SELECT statements, which are often colloquially refered to as queries.
 - In order to filter certain results from being returned, we need to use a WHERE clause in the query.
 The clause is applied to each row of data by checking specific column values to determine whether it should be included in the results or not.
+- Database normalization is useful because it minimizes duplicate data in any single table, and allows for data in the database to grow independently of each other (ie. Types of car engines can grow independent of each type of car).
+As a trade-off, queries get slightly more complex since they have to be able to find data from different parts of the database, and performance issues can arise when working with many large tables.
+- Finished the tutorial!